 - Blade: The blade is the business end of the key and is where the cuts that correspond to the key's bitting are located.

-- Cuts: In order to make a standard pin tumbler key, you need to cut material away to specific depths to accommodate the length.
+- Cuts: In order to make a standard key, you need to cut material away to specific depths to accommodate the dimensions of the tumbler that is inside the lock.
 These depths are numbered according to their size in thousandths of an inch.
 For example, a number one (1) cut may be .213" (two hundred thirteen thousandths of an inch) on a particular key brand.
 Listed, these depth numbers comprise the bitting of the key.
 If a key has no cuts, it is not called a key.
 It is called a "blank."